COMBINE-lab/alevin-fry-atac/README.md

 #### Barcode correction and sorting
 ---
-These steps are handled by `alevin-fry`.
+These steps are handled by `alevin-fry` with `atac` argument.
 It starts by taking in the RAD file containing the mapping information and producing a BED file with the mapped fragments.
-The executable is `alevin_fry_atac` under the `alevin-fry/target/release` directory.
+The executable is `alevin-fry` under the `alevin-fry/target/release` directory.
 ```
-  Usage: alevin_fry_atac <COMMAND>
+  Usage: alevin-fry atac <COMMAND>
   Commands:
     generate-permit-list  Generate a permit list of barcodes from a whitelist file
     collate               Collate a RAD file with corrected cell barcode